 The burn-in process is conducted to check the reliability of the ASIC device and are usually done at 125ºC, while electrical signals and power are applied to ASICs.
-Burn-in boards are inserted into the burn-in oven which supplies the voltages to the samples while maintaining the oven temperature at 125ºC.
+Boards are inserted into the burn-in oven which supplies the voltages to the samples while maintaining the oven temperature at 125ºC.
 After the stress testing, the samples are then screened to ensure they passed the oven testing.

-Burn-in boards are made of high grade materials.
+Burn-in boards are made of high-grade materials.
 To withstand the oven testing reaching 125ºC, a special version of FR4 is used (High Tg FR4).
 For temperatures reaching up to 250C, a polyimide is used and for higher temperatures of 300C, a higher grade of polyimide is used.

 Burn-in Board Design

-Have additional questions about burn-in boards?
+Have additional questions about boards?
 We are more than happy to help.
 Give us a call today at 888) 648-5071.